rajabishek/blogger/source/_drafts/Programming-in-go.md

 There are also three machine dependent integer types `uint`, `int`, and `uintptr`.
 They are machine dependent because their size depends on the type of architecture you are using.
 Generally, if you are working with integers, you should just use the `int` datatype type.

 ## Floating point numbers
 Floating-point numbers are numbers that contain a decimal component.
 Go has two floating point types `float32` and `float64` (also often referred to as single precision and double precision, respectively).

 It also has two additional types for representing complex numbers (numbers with imaginary parts) `complex64` and `complex128`.
-Generally, we should stick with `float64` when working with floating- point numbers.
+Generally, we should stick with `float64` when working with floating point numbers.

 ## Strings
 A string is a sequence of characters with a definite length used to represent text.
 String literals can be created using double quotes `"Raj Abishek"` or backticks `Raj Abishek`.
 The difference between these is that double quoted version cannot contain newlines but they allow special escape sequences to be used like `\n` for new line and `\t` for a tab.